nori-dot-eco/nori-dot-com/packages/project/docs/interfaces/_specification_.annualcrop.md

 # Interface: AnnualCrop

-Crop management details and events
+Crop management details and events for annual and cover crops

 ## Hierarchy